VicoChern/FreeBSDDesktop/README.md

   3. GNOME Desktop.
   4. Fireofx/Chromium preinstalled.

-If you have other requirements, please let me know.
+If you have other requirements, like xfce desktop, mate desktop, etc. Please let me know.